minetoblend/osu-cad/README.md

 └── web                 # Osucad web client
 ```

-Most things can be found in the [common](./packages/common) package.
+Most things can be found in the [core](./packages/core) package.
-The editor package is currently being moved into the common package, with plans to completely remove it once that is completed.
+The editor package is currently being moved into the core package, with plans to completely remove it once that is completed.
-The osu ruleset is currently part of the common package, however it will eventually get its own package.
+The osu ruleset is currently part of the core package, however it will eventually get its own package.

-The desktop client package is currently broken, until the migration to the common package is complete.
+The desktop client package is currently broken, until the migration to the core package is complete.

 ## Support this project